ionvop/ivvbscript/README.md

 # ivvbscript
-A VBScript transpiler made in Java for a custom language I made
+A VBScript transpiler made in Java (a shitty programming language full of boilerplates and unnecessarily long syntaxes) for a custom language I made

 ## Usage